rsinger86/drf-access-policy/docs/field_level_permissions.md

         return fields
 ```

-Then, add the `FieldAccessMixin` to your serializer and assign it the correct access policy in its `Meta` class:
+Make sure to add the `FieldAccessMixin` to your serializer and assign it the correct access policy in its `Meta` class:

 ```python
 from rest_access_policy import FieldAccessMixin